German submarine U-43 (1939): 8th and 9th patrols

 U-43's next patrol, beginning on 2 August 1941, took her back out into the mid-Atlantic for 53 days, but she had no success before returning to Lorient on 23 September.

 U-43 went to sea again on 10 November 1941, this time she was more successful, sinking three ships near the Azores.

 Early on the morning of 29 November, U-43 fired two torpedoes at the 5,569 GRT British merchant ship Thornliebank, part of Convoy OS-12, and loaded with general cargo and munitions, about 240 nmi north-north-west of the Azores.
 Both torpedoes struck the ship, which exploded violently.
 There were no survivors from the crew of 75 men.
-Despite being about 1200 m distant, debris from the explosion struck the surfaced U-boat, slightly injuring a crewman; the next day a 10 cm shell without a fuze, which had been blown from the torpedoed was found lodged in the conning tower.
+Despite being about 1200 m distant, debris from the explosion struck the surfaced U-boat, slightly injuring a crewman; the next day a 10 cm shell without a fuze, which had been blown from the torpedoed ship was found lodged in the conning tower.

 On the evening of 30 November, the 4,868 GRT British merchant ship Ashby, a straggler from Convoy OS-12, was hit by one of two torpedoes fired by U-43, 170 nmi south-south-east of Flores in the Azores.
 The ship sank within four minutes with the loss of 17 of her crew of 50.
 The survivors were picked up by the Portuguese destroyer Lima.
 After the attack the U-boat was depth charged for several hours by convoy escorts, but managed to escape unharmed.

 At about 17:00 on 1 December 1941, U-43 and U-575 spotted the 7,542 GRT unescorted and unarmed tanker Astral.
 Both U-boats gave chase, but after four hours U-575, commanded by Kapitänleutnant Günther Heydemann, observed the large American flag painted on her side and abandoned the pursuit.
 U-43 continued to follow the neutral ship, firing a torpedo at her around midnight, which missed.
 The ship immediately began to sail a zigzag evasive course at full speed, but the U-boat had no problem following her in the light of the full moon.
 The next morning U-43 hit the Astral with two torpedoes.
 The ship, loaded with 78200 oilbbl of gasoline and kerosene, exploded and sank within minutes.
 There were no survivors from her crew of 37.
 The Astral was the third of four American merchant ships sunk by U-boats prior to America's entry into the war.

 U-43 returned to Lorient on 16 December.